Sijie-umn/SSF-MIP/README.md

-# Learning and Dynamical Models for Sub-seasonalClimate Forecasting: Comparison and Collaboration (SSF-MIP)
+# Learning and Dynamical Models for Sub-seasonal Climate Forecasting: Comparison and Collaboration (SSF-MIP)

 Code for generating ground truth dataset, extract data from SubX dataset, and training and evaluating Machine Learning-based forecasting models